Milton Fisher Scholarship for Innovation and Creativity

-- a student who has come up with a distinctive solution to a problem faced by your school, community, or family
+-Applicants can come up with a distinctive solution to a problem faced by their school, community, or family

-- a student who has solved an artistic, scientific, or technical problem in new or unusual ways
+-Students who have solved an artistic, scientific, or technical problem in new or unusual ways

-- a student who has developed an innovative way to save the environment or improve people's health
+-Students who have developed an innovative way to save the environment or improve people's health

 Open to residents of all states who will be attending college in Connecticut or the New York City Metropolitan Area, and also to residents of the NYC Metro Area or CT who will be attending college anywhere in the United States.